Willfulness

 • Deliberate, Intentional Infringement, Or “Specific Intent” To Infringe, Enough; Need Not Show Behavior Wanton, Malicious Or Bad Faith: “‘Willfulness’ requires a jury to find no more than deliberate or intentional infringement.”
 The language “wanton, malicious, and bad-faith” in Halo, refers to “conduct warranting enhanced damages,” not conduct warranting a finding of willfulness.”
 SRI Int’l II (Fed.
 Cir.
 09/28/21) (rev’g trial court refusal on remand to reinstate willfulness jury verdict and double damages award); Eko Brands (Fed.
 Cir.
 01/13/20) (aff’g jury verdict of non-willfulness, despite some errors in jury instruction mentioning punishment and egregious behavior.
 “Under Halo, the concept of ‘willfulness’ requires a jury to find no more than deliberate or intentional infringement.”).
 “To establish willfulness, a patentee must show that the accused infringer had a specific intent to infringe at the time of the challenged conduct.”
 BASF (Fed.
 Cir.
 03/15/22) (aff’g JMOL of no willfulness).

 • Direct Infringement And Knowledge Of Patent Not Enough To Send Willfulness To Jury: “Knowledge of the asserted patent and evidence of infringement is necessary, but not sufficient, for a finding of willfulness.
 Rather, willfulness requires deliberate or intentional infringement.”
 Bayer (Fed.
 Cir.
-03/01/21) (aff’g pre-verdict JMOL of no willfulness).
+03/01/21) (aff’g pre-verdict JMOL of no willfulness); Provisur (Fed.
+Cir.
+10/02/24) (rev’g jury verdict of willfulness where evidence showed only that defendant was aware of asserted patent and its general relevance to its business but no evidence that it “knew of its alleged infringement”).

 • Assertion Of An “Objectively Reasonable” Defense To Infringement May Be A Factor, But Not Dispositive, Under Halo: See WBIP (Fed.
 Cir.
 07/19/16) (“Proof of an objectively reasonable litigation-inspired defense to infringement is no longer a defense to willful infringement.”)
 Objective reasonableness is still, however, “one of the relevant factors” for court to consider when exercising its discretion.
 WesternGeco II (Fed.
 Cir.
 09/21/16) (on remand from S. Ct.; vacating and remanding willfulness determination), rev’d on other grounds, WesternGeco III (U.S. 06/22/2018) (7-2). “[C]ulpability is generally measured against the knowledge of the actor at the time of the challenged conduct.”
 Halo (U.S. 06/13/2016), on remand Halo II (Fed.
 Cir.
 08/05/16) (on remand, district court “in assessing the culpability … should consider, as one factor in its analysis, what [infringer] knew or had reason to know at the time of the infringement of the … patents”); on remand Stryker II (Fed.
 Cir.
 09/12/16) (aff’g non-appealed jury finding of willfulness and remanding to district court to determine enhanced damages and attorney fees); Exmark (Fed.
 Cir.
 01/12/18) (vacating jury finding of willfulness; “under Halo, the district court no longer determines as a threshold matter whether the accused infringer’s defenses are objectively reasonable.”
 In deciding whether to allow evidence of prior art, trial court should “determine whether [the infringer] had developed any views about the prior art at the time of accused infringement or whether the evidence only relates to [the infringer’s] litigation-inspired defenses.”).
 See Pavo Solutions (Fed.
 Cir.
 06/03/22) (aff’g willfulness; “reliance on an obvious minor clerical error in the claim language is not a defense to willful infringement”).
 See Schutte (U.S. 06/01/2023) (under False Claims Act, whether party made false statement “knowingly” turns on party’s subjective belief, even if no hypothetical reasonable person would have thought the statement was false on account of a facial ambiguity in the statute.
 “The facial ambiguity of the phrase thus does not by itself preclude a finding of scienter under the FCA.”).